ababier/open-kbp/README.md

 ## Data
 The details of the provided data are available in our paper [OpenKBP: The Open-Access Knowledge-Based Planning Grand Challenge](https://arxiv.org/abs/2011.14076).
-In short, we provide data for 340 patients who were treated for head-and-neck cancer with i$ntensity modulated radiation therapy.
+In short, we provide data for 340 patients who were treated for head-and-neck cancer with intensity modulated radiation therapy.
 The data is split into training (*n*=200), validation (*n*=40), and testing (*n*=100) sets.
 Every patient in these datasets has a dose distribution, CT images, structure masks, a feasible dose mask (i.e., mask of where dose can be non-zero), and voxel dimensions.